VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

 ## Code-Only on Other Platforms 🐧

+Code-only development isn't fully supported on non-Windows platforms yet, but progress is being made.
+Thanks to [this PR](https://github.com/stride3d/stride/pull/2279), the build tool `Stride.Core.Assets.CompilerApp`, which is responsible for building assets, now works on Linux as a cross-platform binary.

+However, there are still some limitations.
+A known workaround for Linux (Ubuntu) is documented here: [Code-Only Development on Linux (Ubuntu) Requires Manual File Copying](https://github.com/stride3d/stride/issues/2596).

-This option is not yet available but is planned for the future ([Use CompilerApp cross-platform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
-While Stride is a cross-platform engine, you can build the game on Windows and then run it on other platforms.
-However, one of the build tools, `Stride.Core.Assets.CompilerApp.exe`, which is responsible for building the assets, is currently only available on Windows.
+While Stride is a cross-platform engine and you can build your game on Windows and run it elsewhere, full support for code-only workflows on platforms like Linux is still evolving.

 ## The Story of the Brave Explorers 📘